Failure is a myth. There’s no such thing. What we call failure is really just a “missed mark.” It’s an unrealized goal or an incomplete vision.

 You already know how to find and open new doors.

-If you don’t believe in yourself more during times of failure, you are missing out on the gift—the value in the failure itself.
+Believe in yourself more during times of failure so you don’t miss out on the gift failure offers

 - What’s the value in this circumstance?

 - Where might life be leading me that I would not otherwise think to go?

 - How can I get creative with this and turn it into a positive?